engineersunit/java-notebooks/memory-bank/systemPatterns.md

     - Shows negotiated protocol and fallback behavior.
   - jep500-demo/
     - Demonstrates effects of JEP 500 (final-field mutation) and relevant JVM options.
+- IO helper
+  - A minimal `IO.java` with:
+    - `public static void println()` and
+    - `public static void println(Object)`
+  - Lives in each demo directory that emits output and was refactored.

 Critical Implementation Paths
 - HTTP/3 path (http3-demo)